a line drawing of a tree

 Neither Ambrose nor Missouri can be found in findagrave.com and neither are listed on any of the records that have been posted online by the Polk County Historical & Genealogical Society.

-Many of the descendants of the children and grandchildren of Ambrose and Missouri have taken DNA tests on Ancestry.com, and I am related to them.
+Many of the descendants of the the three children male children (Morris, Madison and Monroe) and grandchildren of Ambrose and Missouri have taken DNA tests on Ancestry.com, and I am related to all of them.

 Missouri outlived Ambrose and she came to Indiana, not far from Western Kentucky, where one of her sons and his family settled.